INSPIRE-MIF/caniuse/docs/geoJSON.md

 ### Boolean

+***Test purpose:***

-Does the software read and display boolean values?
-Can these be used in styling?
+Assess if the software can read and display boolean values - assess if these be used in styling and further processing
-Can these be used in processing/analytic tools?

 ***Test IDs:***